crashoverride777/swifty-sk-scroll-view/README.md

 scrollView.setContentOffset(CGPoint(x: 0 + self.frame.size.width * 2, y: 0), animated: true)
 ```

-What you do here is in line 1 you init the helper with you scene dimensions.
-You also pass along the scene for reference and the moveableNode you created at step 2.
+Line 1 inits the helper with your scene dimensions.
+You also pass along the scene for reference, the moveableNode you created at step 2 and the scrollDirection.
 Line 2 is where you set up the content size of the scrollView.
+Line 3 adds the scrollView to the subview
-When you set up horizontal scrolling you also must reset the contentOffset so you start from left to right
+Line 4 for horizontal scrolling resets the contentOffset so you start from left to right.

-Step 4: - Add sprites for each page in the scrollView to help for positioning your actuall stuff later on
+Step 4: - Add sprites for each page in the scrollView to make positioning your actual stuff later on much easier

 ```swift